wachaon/wes/docs/README.en.md

 ## Features

--   Change the script engine to *Chakra* and enable execution of *ECMAScript2015* *Chakra*
+-   Change the script engine to *Chakra* and execute *ECMAScript2015* *Chakra*
--   *cscript.exe* 32bit *cscript.exe* , so avoids the unique bugs of 64bit environment
+-   *cscript.exe* 32bit *cscript.exe* and does not cause any bugs specific to 64bit environment
--   You can import the module with `require`
+-   import the module with `require`
--   Colored characters can be output to standard output
+-   Outputs colored characters to standard output
--   Automatically guess the file encoding
+-   Guess the file encoding automatically

 ## Features not resolved